FrikadEllen/CC-plant-pollinator/README.md

 ## Experiment Methodology
-Full details can be found in the published paper for this research.
+Full details can be found in the published paper for this research (https://www.frontiersin.org/article/10.3389/fpls.2022.826205).

 We ran an outdoor, open-air, simulated climate-warming experiment on an arable farm in the UK (Stockbridge Technology Centre in North Yorkshire (53o49’N–1o9’W)) for two years, to investigate the impact of climate change on arable wildflowers and flower-visiting insects.
 The experiment consisted of 24 outdoor 2 x 2 m plots in an agricultural field, separated by 2m buffers, in a randomised block design with 6 replicates of four treatments: 1.5°C increase in temperature above ambient (‘Heat’); 40% increase in precipitation (‘Water’); warming and precipitation treatments combined (‘Heat+Water’); and ambient conditions (‘Control’).
 The heated plots were warmed with non-convective infrared heaters suspended 1.5 m above them operating continuously from the date of assembly (16/04/14 and 15/04/15) until end of sampling (19/08/14 and 18/08/2015).
 The plots and buffers were sown with spring wheat (Triticum aestivum cultivar Tybalt) and the plots were additionally sown with an arable wildflower seed mixture.